nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 [](@@author A0139342H)
 ### Todoist
  **Strengths**
-  * Able to identify dates in tasks statements e.g 18oct, mon.
+  * Able to identify dates in tasks statements e.g. 18oct, mon.
 Useful for Jim's command line habits
   * Has smartphone and desktop applications.
 Useful for Jim's requirement for portability
   * Has undo option
-  * Allows the use of tags to classify different tasks e.g personal, school work.
+  * Allows the use of tags to classify different tasks e.g. personal, school work.
   * Allows users to set priority levels to tasks
   * Has smartphone notifications for tasks due today
   * Multiple display formats: today, next 7 days, by tags